Characters of the Final Fantasy VII series: Jenova

-Jenova's original forms during VII's development were very different from her final incarnation; the original Jenova was a hostile region of the brain that would awake in people possessing certain genes.
+Jenova's original forms during VII's development were very different from her final incarnation; the original Jenova was a hostile region of the brain that would awaken in people possessing certain genes.
 The name "Jenova" was to have been inherited by a book written by the Cetra on the subject.
-While Jenova's remains in Advent Children are called a "head", this is not technically accurate.
-The term was only used because developers couldn't think of a more suitable name.
+While Jenova's remains in Advent Children are called a "head", this is not technically accurate, as the term was used because developers could not think of a more suitable name.
 One of the ideas discussed for Sephiroth's resurrection was for the remnant to eat Jenova's remains.
 The disease caused by Jenova's presence in the Lifestream, Geostigma, was based on a discarded concept for Final Fantasy X.